Vignesh7318/PollScammer/README.md

-#pollscammer
-Just a simple py script which increases votes in polltab.
+A simple py script which increases votes in polltab.